 No suggestions (that are meaningful)

 I used to get no suggestions all the time in high school.
-My classmates thought since I was a writer, they didn’t need to critique me hard.
+My classmates thought since I was a writer, they didn’t have to critique well.
 So, they pretended to critique my work.
 I’d get comments such as “wonderful” or “you did great here” or “all correct”.
 None of their comments had any real suggestions of how to improve my writing.
 Some writers have done this to me as well.
 It’s more common than you’d think.

-Even great stories, such as Harry Potter, can still have suggestions to improve it.
+Even great stories, such as Harry Potter, have suggestions to improve it.
 No written work is perfect.

 Bring nothing but brutal (even if it’s directed towards the work)

 Having your work critiqued can feel like a personal attack.
-Some critics don’t understand this and just critique everything they can find too harshly (even without the cuss words I mentioned before).
-Instead of giving you suggestions or small pointers, they’ll nitpick every single detail without much praise or any praise at all.
+Some critics critique every small thing they find.
+Instead suggestions, they nitpick everything without much or any praise at all.

 This can cause the writer to have more stress and self-doubt than needed.